Sallo97/cep_technical_reference/documents/4_automated_checks.md

 4. Jump instructions.

 5. I/O instructions between the main memory and external device (checks the parity bit, that the device is attached, etc ...).

+When the instruction with the check bit set to '$1$' in a class for which the automatic check is set, the CEP stops execution and an associated subprograms do the checking.
+The machine behaves similarly to when its handling pseudoinstructions.

+This functionality has been implemented to automize the checking process for complex programs (mainly regarding computing long arithmetic operations), without requiring to explicitly call the subprograms.
+It also reduces significantly the time and memory required to execute the program.